bethylamine/soupcan/README.md

 ## Future Features

-* Be able to highlight hashtags / report transphobic hashtags
+* Ability to highlight hashtags / report transphobic hashtags
 * Add trans-supportive library tool to provide you with relevant trans-supportive information you can reply with quickly
 * Auto-suggest debunking sources